deliyurek34/wp-rocket-plugin/README.md

 ### H3: 1.
 Enable Caching

-Kontrol panelinden önbellek (cache) seçeneğini aktif et—hemen farkı gör.
+Turn on page caching from the control panel—you’ll notice the difference right away.

 ### H3: 2.
-Dosya Optimizasyonu
+Optimize Your Files

-- CSS ve JavaScript küçültmeyi aç
+- Enable CSS and JavaScript minification
-- HTML minify ile kodu sadeleştir
+- Use HTML minify to streamline your code

 ### H3: 3.
-Görselleri Hızlandır
+Accelerate Your Images

-- Lazy load ile görselleri sadece görünürken yüklet
+- Turn on lazy load so images load only when visible
-- WebP formatını etkinleştir
+- Enable WebP support for even faster loading

 ### H3: 4.
-Ekstra Hız Ayarları
+Extra Speed Settings

-- CDN entegrasyonunu kur
+- Set up CDN integration for global acceleration
-- Veritabanı temizliğini başlat
+- Clean up your database with a single click
-- Google Fonts optimizasyonunu aç
+- Activate Google Fonts optimization

 ---

 ## Frequently Asked Questions (FAQ) about WP Rocket Nulled

-### WP Rocket nulled kullanmak güvenli mi?
+### Is it safe to use WP Rocket nulled?
-Test, demo veya local sitelerde kullanırsan, özellikleri güvenle keşfedebilirsin.
+If you’re using it on test, demo, or local sites, you can safely try every feature.

-### Lisans anahtarına ihtiyacım var mı?
+### Do I need a license key?
-Hayır!
-Nulled sürümlerde kur/aktifleştir, hemen kullan.
+No!
+Nulled versions don’t require a license.
+Just install and activate.

-### Google PageSpeed puanım artar mı?
+### Will it improve my Google PageSpeed score?
-WP Rocket’ın gelişmiş hızlandırma araçları, doğru ayarla PageSpeed puanını artırır.
+WP Rocket’s advanced speed tools can boost your PageSpeed score with the right settings.

-### Sonradan resmi sürüme geçiş yapabilir miyim?
+### Can I upgrade to the official version later?
-Tabii ki!
-Memnun kalırsan lisans alıp resmi sürüme geçebilir, güncelleme/destek alabilirsin.
+Of course!
+If you like it, you can buy a license and switch to the official version for updates and support.

 ---

 ## Top Alternatives to WP Rocket Nulled in 2025

-Farklı hızlandırıcı eklentiler denemek istersen:
+Want to try other speed plugins?
+Check these out:
-- **LiteSpeed Cache:** Özellikle LiteSpeed sunucuda harika
+- **LiteSpeed Cache:** Outstanding on LiteSpeed servers
-- **W3 Total Cache:** Tamamen ücretsiz ve kapsamlı
+- **W3 Total Cache:** Completely free and feature-rich
-- **WP Fastest Cache:** Basit, hızlı ve pratik
+- **WP Fastest Cache:** Simple, fast, and practical
-- **Autoptimize:** Dosya optimizasyonunda başarılı
+- **Autoptimize:** Great for file optimization

 ---

 ## Final Thoughts: Should You Try WP Rocket Nulled?

-Premium hız ve cache araçlarını ilk elden, risksiz keşfetmek istiyorsan **WP Rocket Nulled harika bir seçenek**.
-Tüm pro özellikleri dilediğin gibi test et, beğenirsen geliştiriciye destek ol.
-Hızlı site, mutlu ziyaretçi demek!
+If you want to experience premium speed and cache tools with zero risk, **WP Rocket Nulled is a fantastic choice**.
+Test every pro feature as much as you want, and if you’re impressed, support the developers.
+A faster site means happier visitors!

-**Hazır mısın?
-WP Rocket 3.19.1.1 ile siteni uçurmaya başla!**
+**Ready to make your site fly?
+Try WP Rocket 3.19.1.1 today!**

 ---